-At magnitude 2.07, Alpheratz isn’t as bright as the sky’s brightest stars.
-You can spot it easily, except in very light-polluted areas.
+At magnitude 2.06, Alpheratz isn’t as bright as the sky’s brightest stars.
+But you can spot it easily, except in very light-polluted areas.

-Alpheratz in star history and mythology The most interesting part of this star’s history, from our modern perspective, is its assignment to the constellation Andromeda in the 1930s by the International Astronomical Union.
-Prior to that, Alpheratz was often referred to as Delta Pegasi, indicating that it was the fourth-brightest star in Pegasus.
+The most interesting part of this star’s history, from our modern perspective, is its assignment to the constellation Andromeda in the 1930s by the International Astronomical Union (IAU).
+Before that, Alpheratz was often referred to as Delta Pegasi, indicating that it was the fourth-brightest star in Pegasus.
 But some classical star charts showed it as part of Andromeda.
-It was variously considered part of the constellation Pegasus, or part of the constellation Andromeda, or, by some people, part of both constellations.
+So, it was considered part of the constellation Pegasus, or part of the constellation Andromeda, or, by some people, part of both constellations.
 Today, Alpheratz is officially Alpha Andromedae, the brightest star in Andromeda.